Can Pool Chlorine Cause Rash? Skin Irritation Solutions

 pH Imbalance - The Primary Culprit

 The most common cause of pool rashes is improper pH levels.
 When pH rises above 7.8, the water becomes alkaline and can cause significant skin and eye irritation.
 Conversely, pH below 7.2 makes water acidic and equally irritating.
-The ideal pH range is 7.4-7.6, which closely matches the pH of human tears and saliva.
+The ideal pH range is 7.4-7.6, which is comfortable for human skin and eyes.

 Chloramines (Combined Chlorine)